Forced Marriage Overseas: Yemen

 Marriage in Yemen

-Child marriages remain widespread, and doctors and the media have reported the deaths of child brides as young as 8 years old following their wedding night or childbirth.6 Although forced and child marriage occurs across class lines, one source notes that “Yemen’s gripping poverty plays a role in hindering efforts to stamp out the practice [of child marriage], as poor families find themselves unable to say no to the ‘bride-prices’ that can be hundreds of dollars for their daughters.”7 Certain cases involving young girls demanding and obtaining divorces or other protections have garnered international attention, but these appear to be very exceptional and rare cases.
+Child marriages remain widespread.
+Doctors and the media have reported the deaths of child brides as young as age 8 following their wedding night or childbirth.6 Although forced and child marriage occurs across class lines, one source notes that “Yemen’s gripping poverty plays a role in hindering efforts to stamp out the practice [of child marriage], as poor families find themselves unable to say no to the ‘bride-prices’ that can be hundreds of dollars for their daughters.”7 Certain cases involving young girls demanding and obtaining divorces or other protections have garnered international attention, however, these appear to be very exceptional and rare cases.
 Lack of registration of birth and marriages, particularly in rural areas, makes it difficult to gather accurate data on child marriage in Yemen.8

 Potential Risks and Protections in Country

-Honor violence is also common, and the penal code allows leniency for persons guilty of committing an honor crime, or for violently assaulting or killing a woman for perceived “immodest” or “defiant” behavior.
+Honor violence is also common.
+The penal code allows leniency for persons guilty of committing an honor crime, or for violently assaulting or killing a woman for perceived “immodest” or “defiant” behavior.
 Murders of women by family members are often not officially reported or are recorded as a natural death.
-Additionally, death certificates citing the cause of death are not always necessary for burial in rural areas.15
+Additionally, death certificates citing the cause of death are not always necessary for burial in rural areas.14

-The government has established some shelters for women and children who are victims of violence, but these are only located in the capitol of Sana’a.
-There are a number of NGO’s working to prevent gender-based violence in Yemen, again mainly located in the capitol and given the current conflict, victims have been prevented from accessing these resources and it is highly unlikely that any such resources are currently available.
+The government has established some shelters for women and children who are victims of violence, however, these are located only in the capitol of Sana’a.
+NGOs are working to prevent gender-based violence in Yemen, but again, these are mainly located in the capitol and given the current conflict, victims have been prevented from accessing these resources and it is highly unlikely that any such resources are currently available.

 Special Challenges in Returning to the United States

-Individuals from the U.S. that are fleeing forced marriage situations in Yemen may face significant challenges in leaving the country.
-Female U.S. Citizens that are married to Yemeni men, or to Yemeni-American men, are obliged by law to obey their husband, and cannot leave home or travel abroad without his consent.15 All women must receive permission from their guardian (husband or father depending on marriage status) to obtain an exit visa.
-Women are generally not permitted to leave the country with children unless the fathers’ permission has been obtained.16 Please check the entry and exit requirements for Yemen for the most up to date information.
+Individuals from the U.S. that are fleeing forced marriage in Yemen may face significant challenges leaving the country.
+Female U.S. citizens that are married to Yemeni men, or to Yemeni-American men, are obliged by law to obey their husband, and cannot leave home or travel abroad without his consent.15 All women must receive permission from their guardian (husband or father depending on marriage status) to obtain an exit visa.

 - The Tahirih Justice Center Forced Marriage Initiative